 October 1, 2014

-It generally only takes a few minutes to realize the initial value of working with experienced kitchen designers like the Main Line Kitchen Design team.
+It generally only takes a few minutes to realize the initial value of working with experienced kitchen designers like our designers at Main Line Kitchen Design.
 Each of us has decades more experience laying out kitchen space than the builders and architects who are needed for the other phases of a kitchen project.
 Architects create and consider the exterior elevations, supply drawings for additions, or the beams necessary for the permits.
-Builders and contractors supervise or do the physical work and a myriad of other tasks that go into the far from simple process of creating a lasting beautiful kitchen.
+Builders and contractors supervise or do the physical work and a myriad of other tasks that go into the complex process of creating a lasting beautiful kitchen.

-For example, builders who encourage ordering cabinetry before walls are framed often create substantial additional costs that your kitchen designer can help you avoid.
-Too often, changes take place during the initial construction that affect the cabinetry order.
-And, designers are experienced enough with delivery time lines that everything will be inhand weeks before it’s needed.
+For example, builders can encourage ordering cabinetry before walls are framed often creating substantial additional costs that your kitchen designer can help you avoid.
+Frequently changes take place during the initial construction that affect the cabinetry order.
+And, designers are experienced enough with delivery time lines to assure that everything will be inhand weeks before it’s needed.

 And then there’s the installation.
 Some of the smallest things can pose challenges like following a recipe you’ve never tried or assembling a toy.
 Multiply that by the scope of a kitchen and you can understand what the construction team you’ve hired has to deal with.
 It’s certainly a simpler and more successful task when the designer makes him or herself available to assist with the process.